-5. Prioritize your AI journey.
+5. Prioritise your AI journey.

-The use of AI is crucial to the personalization at scale that customers will expect in a post-pandemic world.
-Although many companies are not yet ready to start using AI, any steps taken toward that readiness will pay dividends.
-These include integrating data across the organization to create a single customer view, and modernizing the tech stack so that the customer journey is consistent and coherent across all touchpoints.
+The use of AI is crucial to the personalisation at scale that customers will expect in a post-pandemic world.
+Although many companies are not yet ready to start using AI, any steps taken towards that readiness will pay dividends.
+These include integrating data across the organisation to create a single customer view, and modernising the tech stack so that the customer journey is consistent and coherent across all touchpoints.